kvchitrapu/learn/_posts/overview.md

 5. Underserved rural areas (Rural Digital Opportunity Fund)
 6. Asset tracking on aircraft, ship, logistics, fleet management LEO small satellites bring the internet around the globe with homogenous characteristics: with predictable latency (<25ms) steady throughput 100 Mbps 100% coverage area We envision advancements will be in many areas especially in logistics, online learning, online health, and online banking.
 In-depth look in here.
-## What next?
-(Move this to summary)
-When time permits, we will expand on these topics:
-1. Packet management - routing algorithms, network management 3 Satellite management - collision avoidance, debris, inter-constellation interfaces

 # Summary
 We are confident LEO small satellite technology can provide ubiquitous internet.
 The path is curvy ahead.
 LEOstat is breaking the barriers of traditional satellite communication.
 It has the potential to better level the field for 7 billion people around the globe.
 The LEOsats will play a key role in inter-data center encrypted private channels, supply chain automation, mobility automation, and natural vegetation.
 Is this the next big thing?

 References
 1. [A Basic Guide to small satellites](https://www.satelliteevolutiongroup.com/articles/leosat-April17.pdf)
 2. [NSR Insight: A Critical Assessment Of HTS Satellite Constellations – SatNews](http://clarkeinstitute.org/wp-content/uploads/2010/04/ClarkeWirelessWorldArticle.pdf)